diffusionkinetics/open/dampf/README.md

 The application file specifies *what* your application is, not *how* it should be deployed.
 If it is not possible to describe your application entirely using this format, you should not be using dampf.

+This file should be checked into version control together with your application code.

 ### Image section

 Syntax: